Get Help Now

 Crisis Response

 Both types of programs also offer interventions in case of an emergency.
-Those trained to run in person and online sessions know how to spot someone in crisis by reading their facial expressions and physical cues.
+Those trained to run in-person and online sessions know how to spot someone in crisis by reading their facial expressions and physical cues.
 Many programs also offer apps, where a person can self-report if they need immediate assistance.

 Efficacy

 For people experiencing mild-to-moderate addiction symptoms, online treatment can be equally, if not more, effective than in-person rehab.
-With the right program, you can meet all the “efficacy qualifications” listed above, with the added benefit of being able to practice and encourage the skills and coping mechanisms you are learning in real time.
+With the right program, you can meet all the “efficacy qualifications” listed above, with the added benefit of being able to practice and encourage the skills and coping mechanisms you are learning in real-time.
 One area of your life where you can practice this is in your relationships.
-When you are doing the work from home, you have the opportunity to discuss and repair relations with your family and friends.
+When you are doing the work from home, you have the opportunity to discuss and repair connections with your family and friends.

 Proven benefits of online rehab